 FOR THE PLANTAINS

-- Raise the heat to medium-high and return the flattened plantain disks to the hot oil and fry for an additional 1 to 2 minutes per side, or until crispy and golden brown.
-You will likely need to work in batches to fry the flattened disks, adding additional oil if needed.
+- Increase the heat again and return the flattened plantains to the hot oil.
+Fry for 2 minutes per side until they become crispy and golden yellow.
+You may need to fry them in batches, adding more oil if necessary.